telefonicaid/fiware-health/README.rst

 |Build Status| |Coverage Status|

-This is the code repository for **FiHealth**, a tool to check the status of each `FIWARE Lab`_ node, and part of the `FIWARE Ops`_ suite of tools for the operation of FIWARE Lab.
+This is the code repository for **FIHealth**, a tool to check the status of each `FIWARE Lab`_ node, and part of the `FIWARE Ops`_ suite of tools for the operation of FIWARE Lab.